Deadwood is one of the most important concepts in Gin Rummy. It affects when you can knock, how scoring works, and how often you risk being undercut.

 - A run (three or more consecutive cards of the same suit)

 Any card not used in a meld counts as deadwood.
+Your deadwood total is the sum of all those cards’ values.

 Card Values Used for Deadwood